awsdocs/aws-cloudhsm-user-guide/doc_source/cloudhsm_mgmt_util-createUser.md

 Specifies a password for the user\.
 Enter a string of 7 to 32 characters\.
 This value is case\-sensitive\.
 The password appears in plaintext when you type it\.
 To change a user password, use [changePswd](cloudhsm_mgmt_util-changePswd.md)\.
 Any HSM user can change their own password, but CO users can change the password of any user \(of any type\) on the HSMs\.
 Required: Yes

-**1FA \| 2FA**
-Enables or disables dual\-factor authentication for the new user\.
-Enter `1FA` or `2FA`\.
-This parameter is valid only when the cluster has been configured for dual\-factor authentication\.
-Required: No
-Default: 1FA: Dual factor authentication is not enabled\.

 ## Related Topics<a name="createUser-seealso"></a>
 + [listUsers](cloudhsm_mgmt_util-listUsers.md)